Andorra Wedding Traditions

 - Catalan national identity expression

-Essential at 65% of Andorran weddings (2020-2024), the sardana symbolizes harmonious marriage through coordinated movement.
+Essential at many Andorran weddings, the sardana symbolizes harmonious marriage through coordinated movement.
 Catalan-dominated areas emphasize traditional performance while immigrant communities adapt steps to their comfort level.
-Modern celebrations blend sardana with pop music in 45% of events.
+Modern celebrations often blend sardana with pop music.

 Intercanvi de Regals (Family Gift Exchange)